What is Clinical Data Management (CDM)?

 - Medical coder – codes variations such as adverse events and medical history

-- Clinical data coordinator – designs the CRF, prepares the filling instructions, develops discrepancy protocols
+- Clinical data analyst – designs the CRF, prepares the filling instructions, develops discrepancy protocols

 - Quality control associate – checks the accuracy of data entry and performs data audits